 22 Then all things being ready, that were to be carried in their journey, Tobias bade his father and his mother farewell, and they set out both together.

-Anna, Young Tobias' Mother, Mourns his Departure
+Anna, Mother of Tobias the Son, Mourns his Departure

 23 And when they were departed, his mother began to weep, and to say: Thou hast taken the staff of our old age, and sent him away from us.